ubc-library-rc/rdm/content/04_directory_structures.md

 <img src="figures/work-in-progress.png" width="600"/>

-# Why Are Structured Directories Important?
+# Why Are Structured Directories for Research Important?
 {: .no_toc }

-Let’s pretend you store all of your digital files in one folder on your computer.
+Let’s pretend you store all your digital files in one folder on your computer.
 Imagine how frustrating it would be, and how long it would take you to find data collected on a specific day 5 years ago!

 Instead of keeping every document in a single folder, files are often organized using a directory or folder structure.
-A good, consistent folder structure benefits you and others by making item access, retrieval, and storage more efficient.
+A good, consistent folder structure benefits you and others by making file access, retrieval, and storage more efficient.
 This will save you time, improve productivity, and overall make the research process more transparent and collaborative.

 Looking for a cheat sheet?
 Check out our <a href="https://osf.io/5br6a" target="_blank">one-pager</a>!
 {: .note}